MichaelCurrin/learn-to-code/en/topics/version_control/Git/workflows.md

     st = status -s
 ```

-But chained commands that need shell syntax should be setup using a bang (`!`).
+But chained commands that need shell syntax should be set up using a bang (`!`).
 For example, this alias is two commands.

 ```
 [alias]